ankrahjoseph/Rekall-Penetration-Test-CTF/README.md

 # CTF Challenge: Rekall Linux Servers CTF
 Tools used : Nessus, Kali, Mestasploit, John the ripper, PHP

-I also tested Rekall's Linux servers for vulnerabilities

 ## Preparation
 After logging into the Kali machine, I navigated to the directory hosting the docker container and started it.
 I accessed Nessus at https://kali:8834/

 ## Flags